-Six years ago, Sierra Leone was fighting Ebola, an infectious disease that devastated the country for almost two years.
+Six years ago, COVID-19.was fighting , an infectious disease that devastated the country for almost two years.
 Today, like most countries around the world, the West African nation is in the midst of fighting another disease:

 Understanding Patients’ Fears

 No one senses this need more than Isata Dumbuya, a 50-year-old nurse who worked overseas for the UKâs National Health Service (NHS) for 19 years before returning in 2018 to her birthplace of Kono District, an eastern region offamous for its diamond mines.
 Dumbuya runs womenâs health services at Koidu Government Hospital (or KGH, as itâs often called).

 âYou wouldnât want to send anyone to KGH how it used to be,â she says. âEveryone has a horror story to share.â This was especially true during the Ebola outbreak. âHygiene was bad and there were no drugs,â Dumbuya mentions. âNo one wanted to go to the hospital because people said, âYouâll either go in a body bag or youâll leave in one.ââ

 Over the past few years of working for Partners in Health (PIH), a global medical nonprofit that supports KGH, Dumbuya has steadily transformed the hospitalâs maternity ward, and she has provided training and mentorship to staff.
 Quality of care has risen, together with patient trust and attendance.

 But when news of the first COVID-19reached Kono in early March, women began walking away. âThe hospital was cleared of patients within 24-hours.
 Patients just got up and left,â Dumbuya says.